 pyiron developer meetings

-If you are interested in discussing pyiron’s development, we encourage you to virtually participate in the weekly pyiron developer meeting at 14:00 german time (GMT+2).
-Check the discussion page for details.
+If you are interested in discussing pyiron’s development, we encourage you to virtually participate in the pyiron developer meeting Mondays at 15:00 german time (GMT+2).
+Contact us if you want to participate in the weekly virtual pyiron developer meeting, become part of the pyiron organization, and check the discussion page for details.

 How can I contribute?

 Note: If you find a closed issue that seems like it is the same thing that you’re experiencing, open a new issue and include a link to the original issue in the body of your new one.

 Before Submitting A Bug Report